zu213/peer/README.md

 When finished will be an electron app that allows users to connect generically, starting their own api servers and hopefully talking directly.

+Currently contains:
+- TEMPLATE FOR A FRONTEND THAT CNA START A SERVER AND MESSAGE IT

 TODO:
-- CLEAN UP UI
 - POTENTIALLY MAKE PORT AN INPUT

-- THEN SANCTION OFF AS TEMPALTE AND MAKE MESSAGING SERVICE POTENTIALLY.
+- THEN SANCTION OFF AS TEMPLATE AND MAKE MESSAGING SERVICE POTENTIALLY.